devamsshah/Slepians.jl/README.md

 ## Significance
 To mitigate the noise and the runtime issues, I proposed leveraging the inherent sparsity of the data to our advantage.
 I used functions localized both in their [Fourier transforms](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/00_DPSS.ipynb#Start-the-Quadrature) and the real space to minimize the leakage artifacts in the 3D-ΔPDF maps.
 Using a sparse representation for the diffuse scattering in the real space, I created interpretable PDFs with minimal noise.
 I used the Nystrom method and [DPSS](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/00_DPSS.ipynb#Discrete-prolate-spheroidal-sequences) to solve the Fredholm equations

 Solving Fredholm equations using the above methods also restructured the solution to be embarrassingly parallel.
 This solved the crucial problem relating to [runtime](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/multithreaded_benchmarks.ipynb#Time-taken).
+The benchmark for these is available [here](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/multithreaded_benchmarks.ipynb#Benchmarking-the-two-methods)

 These improvements allowed my team to perform enhanced material characterization and improved data quality with broader applicability and optimized computational efficiency.